axibase/atsd/rule-engine/incoming-webhooks.md

 ## Request Parameters

 Request parameters, except for reserved parameters, are converted into message **tags** where tag names equal parameter names and tag values equal parameter values.
 Tag names are converted to lower case.
-Non-printable characters such as whitespace in tag names are replaced with an underscore.
+Non-printable characters such as tab or space in tag names are replaced with an underscore.

 Request URL: